Itako: History

 Itako are always blind, or have very poor vision.
 In pre-modern Japanese society, blindness was widely associated with spiritual capabilities; after the introduction of Buddhism, it was considered evidence of a karmic debt.
 These beliefs lent an aura of "ambiguous sacred status" to the blind.

 During the Edo era, women were expected to contribute to family wages.
 However, blind women of the era had limited opportunities to support themselves or their families.
 The reputation of blindness and spiritual abilities led many families to seek training for young girls, typically aged 11 to 13, in a folk religious tradition in which the young girl was wed to a deity, and there on able to communicate with spirits.
 Despite this power, blind women who became itako were still considered to occupy one of the lowest social strata within the community, especially those who relied on community support for financing their training.

-Itako are thought to have risen from an ascetic cult of the Edo era, the yamabushi, male monks who were encountered during popular pilgrimages to the Kumano mountains in the 9th–10th centuries.
+Itako are thought to have risen from an ascetic cult of the Edo era, the yamabushi, male monks who were encountered during popular pilgrimages to the Kii mountains in the 9th–10th centuries.
 These monks had wives who traveled with them, selling amulets and channeling the dead through trances.
 Meanwhile, women in the north performed the dances and rituals of shrine miko.
 Over time, the two groups merged, creating the modern concept of itako.